JalmaGit/Top_Game/README.md

 # Top_Game
  This project is named Top_Game and it's a top-down view type of game where the camera looks at the player from above.
+The player can move around to explore the map. if the player hits the map edge, the player will stopp
  The project utilises the [Threepp library](https://github.com/markaren/threepp).
 Currently it's just in a demo stage with no actuall content with focus on getting the game to just work.

 ## There is two elements to the game